SteveEasley/libvmod-headerproxy/README.rst

     import headerproxy;

     sub vcl_recv {
-        headerproxy.call();
+        headerproxy.call(``BACKEND``, ``PATH``);
     }

-    sub vcl_backend_response {
-        headerproxy.process();
-    }

     sub vcl_deliver {
         headerproxy.process();
     }

-    sub vcl_synth {
-        headerproxy.process();
-    }

-    sub vcl_pipe {
-        headerproxy.process();
-    }

-    sub vcl_backend_error {
-        headerproxy.process();
-    }

-**Its important to note** that ``headerproxy.process()`` is *absolutely* required to be in all of the vcl methods shown in order to use this vmod.
-Read on to understand why.

 DESCRIPTION
 ===========

-Varnish vmod that proxies every client request to a url running the scripting language of your choice (PHP, Node, Python, etc).
-Your web script can return a list of headers it wants the vmod to add to the client request and/or response.
-This super cool ability enables you to:
+Varnish vmod that proxies every client request coming into Varnish to a url running the scripting language of your choice (PHP, Node, Python, etc), and subsequently adds custom headers to the client request and response.
+Your web script controls the headers that are added.
+This super cool ability enables you
+to:

-* Do additional processing on every client request inside your web script.
+* Do additional processing on every client request inside your web script, even cached requests!
 Examples include logging, data warehousing, etc.
 * Move complex business logic for controlling caching decisions out of Varnish VCL and into your web script.
 Examples include varying responses on geo location, AB testing, etc.

-Note that the web script you proxy requests to does not actually modify the Varnish request or response directly.
-Instead your script will simply read the request it receives, process it as needed, then output a json formatted list of headers it wants the vmod to add to the client request and/or response.
+Note that the web script you proxy requests to does not actually modify the client request or response directly.
+Instead your script outputs a json formatted list of headers it wants the vmod to add.

 Check out the canonical `example <example/>`_.